AdobeDocs/genstudio.en/help/user-guide/guidelines/add-guidelines.md

    1. Choose an image from the gallery in the _Gallery_ tab and click **[!UICONTROL Use image]**.
    1. To reposition the cover image click **[!UICONTROL Reposition]**, drag the image into the desired position, and click **[!UICONTROL Save]**.

-   To see your created [!DNL Products], click the back arrow near the top of the _Product_ view to navigate back to the _[!DNL Products]_ home.
+   To see your created [!DNL products], click the back arrow near the top of the _Product_ view to navigate back to the _[!DNL Products]_ home.

 ### Manage [!DNL Products]